jordanabinader/Capstone_NEU_inPLane_ThermalCond/Thermal Control/Readme.md

 #### Instructions

 1. Install Python.
-This code was tested to run on Python 3.11.6
+This code was tested to run on Python 3.11.6 and Python 3.11.5
 1. Install required packages with: `pip install -r requirements.txt`
 1. Run the script with `python Pico_Talker.py {ARGUMENTS}` with the desired arguments.
 See the arguments section below.